 From bright to dark, from basic to acidic, from a low to a high viscosity – our refractometers can measure almost any sample.
 A high-quality optical system, an intelligent analysis logarithm and a powerful LED allows you to measure extremely challenging samples such as non-homogeneous samples such as fruit juices with pulp, opaque samples such as heavy oils or emulsions such as cosmetics.
 Aggressive acids and bases can be easily measured using a chemical resistant stainless steel measuring tray and a sapphire prism.
 Even foils and solids can be measured by using a high-refractive contact liquid.

 If the temperature of a sample varies by 1 °C, this will then become already apparent with the fourth decimal place of the measured value.
 A precise temperature control is therefore extremely important in order to ensure a high accuracy and reproducibility of the measurement results.
 This is realised either through a built-in Peltier element or through external thermostats.
-This allows for standard-compliant measurements at various temperatures, for example, at 20 °C according to Ph.
-Eur or at 25 °C according to USP.
+This allows for standard-compliant measurements at various temperatures, for example, at 20 °C (Ph.
+Eur) or at 25 °C (USP).
 A quick temperature control should be ensured; this will save a lot of time in case many temperature changes take place.

 Peltier temperature control